chrispaynter/architecture/Event Storming.md

 - Digs into possible implementation
 - Often DDD-CQRS/ES style
 - Fewer, selected people.
-  - The focus is on implementing software features that are solving
+- The focus is on implementing software features that are solving a specific problem.

 There are others in the book.